MoyinOmonije/Quizzy/README.md

 For scoring: 5pts are awarded for every correct answer, and 0 are awarded for wrong answers.

-Unfortunately due to time and some other commitments during the work week, I was not able to implement exactly all of the desired functionality (Avatar and Accesory Select and scores influenced by remaining time.).

-However I do know how I would have gone about solving each problem, had there been more time.

-Avatar and Accesory select: I could have used the Browser router package in react specifically for routing, from the avatar selection screen, which would have been a screen presenting image options to the user to choose from, in addition with accessories the user could have chosen.

 Scores influenced by remaining time: One approach is to calculate the points dynamically based on the remaining time when the user submits the answer.
 I have an Onclick function in my Quiz component.